 What is Butter Powder?

 So what on earth is butter powder anyway?
-Dehydrated butter isn’t strictly possible, as butter isn’t water based.
+Dehydrated butter isn’t strictly possible, as butter isn’t water-based.
 How do you turn an oil into a powder to make powdered butter?

 Regular butter is roughly 80% fat, 1-2% milk solids and the rest is water.
 The first step is to remove as much water as possible.
 That’s easy to do industrially, but can be tricky to manage at home.

-After that, you have butterfat and milk solids, which still isn’t a powder.
-If you remove the milk solids, you get an oily spread known as ghee.
 That butterfat will keep on the shelf for an extended period of time, but it doesn’t taste like butter.
 It tastes like a clean and simple cooking oil.

 To preserve the butter flavor in butter powder, they do the opposite.
 Instead of removing milk solids, they add back in powdered milk.
 It takes quite a bit of powdered milk to turn butterfat into a free-flowing powder, but eventually, the butterfat takes on a dry, powdery texture.